 “Hello.”
 Carol waved the dust away.
 “Is anyone there?”

 BYRON JERKED AWAKE.
 Is a dog barking somewhere?
 His face screwed up into a rictus as pain shot down his spine.
 What happened?
 He touched his face and struggled to open his eyes.
 He tried to blink away his fuzzy vision, but he could hardly see in the dark.
 Stale air stirred the damp hair on his forehead.

 “Hello.
 Is anyone there?”
 The voice repeated, echoing around.

-In agony, Byron tried to response, but choked on a cloud of dust.
+In agony, Byron tried to respond, but choked on a cloud of dust.
 Numbness gripped him.

 Cinderblocks pinned his legs.
 He tried to move; his muscles wouldn’t obey as agony overwhelmed him.
 In a cloud of more swirling dust, he moaned and waited.